 - Pain with getting in and out of a vehicle

-If you have a groin strain, or any other strain, it is good to put ice on the area.
-This injury, if not properly treated, has a tendency for re-injury.
+If you have a groin strain or any other strain, it is good to put ice on the area.
+This injury, if not adequately treated, has a tendency for re-injury.
 To ensure your best recovery, you should make an appointment with your doctor of physical therapy.
-They will evaluate your injury, accelerate your recovery and ensure the safest, best recovery.
-For more information on physical therapy services head to www.totalperformancept.com.
+They will evaluate your injury, accelerate your recovery, and ensure the safest, best recovery.

 WANT TO HELP YOUR GROIN PAIN NOW, ENTER IN YOUR INFORMATION FOR A FREE GUIDE!!